Lou Reed Archives Now At The New York Public Library

 “He wasn’t a legacy guy,” Anderson claims.
 “He was ‘I want to get the new guitar, the new pedal.
 Throw that thing away.”

 In its feature on the Lou Reed Archives, Rolling Stone described a treasure trove of rare cassette and video recordings that include early demos and concert footage.
-Also among the unearthed archives are a phone book featuring the likes of Allen Ginsburg and Brian Eno, reams of business documentation and scribblings.
+Also among the unearthed archives are a phone book featuring the likes of Allen Ginsburg and Brian Eno, reams of business documentation, and scribblings.
 According to NYPL Curator Jonathan Hiam, the boxes of ephemera in the Lou Reed archives are “the underpinnings of the art” that the musician created during his prolific career.

 Prior to the announcement from the NYPL, the largest known collection of primary source material related to Lou Reed could be found in the Velvet Underground Archives held at Cornell University Library’s Division of Rare and Manuscript Collections.
 Unlike Cornell’s collection, the bulk of the archives acquired by NYPL will focus primarily on Reed alone.

 The Lou Reed Archives represent over five decades of the musician’s legacy.
 Born in Brooklyn, Reed forged his prolific musical career at New York University as a student.
-Following his graduation, he worked as a songwriter, eventually linking up with Welsh-born musician John Cale, who he formed the Velvet Underground in 1964.
+Following his graduation, he worked as a songwriter, eventually linking up with Welsh-born musician John Cale, with whom he formed the Velvet Underground in 1964.

 It was with Velvet Underground that Lou Reed first came to prominence, but his career and impact quickly moved beyond that group as he became known as an experimental provocateur who pushed musical and sexual boundaries with ease.